-Career development and personal growth are explored through various lenses.
-The importance of aligning personal and organizational purposes is emphasized, along with the need for continuous learning and adaptability in a changing job landscape.
-The concept of “alive time” versus “dead time” encourages individuals to make the most of every moment, while the idea of Pursuit Mapping helps identify fulfilling personal and professional pursuits.
+Career Development and Professional Growth are addressed through the lens of self-management and adaptability.
+The importance of aligning personal and organizational purposes is emphasized, along with the need for continuous learning and resilience in a changing job landscape.
+The concept of a “company of one” is introduced, advocating for building valuable relationships and enhancing optionality in career choices.

 | name | description | change | 10-year | driving-force | |